papyros/papyros-shell/README.md

 ### Installation ###

-The plan is for Quartz Shell to be a wayland compositor, which will require Wayland and Qt 5.4.
-However, while in the experimental/mockups stage, it is just an ordinary QML app for simplicity.
-So, just open the `quartz-shell.qmlproject` in Qt Creator, and run it!
-You will also need the [qml-material](https://github.com/quartz-os/qml-material) repo installed as a QML module, like this:
+Quartz Shell is a wayland compositor based on QtCompositor, and requires Wayland and Qt 5.4.
+In addition, will also need the [qml-material](https://github.com/quartz-os/qml-material) repo installed as a QML module, like this:

     modules
       Material (renamed qml-material repo)